Review fundamental principles of Behavioral Economics in the context of the human-centered design.

 - Hands-on experience with applying these theories to small projects

-- Ability to articulate how the field of Behavioral Economics can inform design problems and solutions
+- Ability to articulate and practice how the field of Behavioral Economics can inform design problems and solutions